taogen-docs/resources-of-learning/#cs-foundations.md

 - Python Cookbook: Recipes for Mastering Python 3 by Brian K. Jones and David M. Beazley
 - **Fluent Python** by Luciano Ramalho
+- Classic Computer Science Problems in Python (2019) by David Kopec
 - The Hitchhiker's Guide to Python: Best Practices for Development by Kenneth Reitz, Tanya Schlusser
 - Pro Python by Marty Alchin
 - Expert Python Programming by Tarek Ziadé